 Sam has an active pro bono practice that focuses on exonerating wrongfully convicted individuals.
 He has successfully tried two wrongful conviction matters for clients.

-While in law school, Samuel served as Editor-in-Chief of the Boston College Law Review.
+While in law school, Sam served as Editor-in-Chief of the Boston College Law Review.
 Following law school he clerked for the Hon.
 Mark L. Wolf, then Chief Judge of the U.S. District Court for the District of Massachusetts; and for the Hon.
 Francis X. Spina of the Massachusetts Supreme Judicial Court.

 Representation of a Japanese auto parts company in an antitrust investigation by the U.S. government.

 Representation of senior pharmaceutical executive in parallel criminal and civil antitrust investigations and litigation.